-Hawthorne Math and Science Academy, a top-rated charter school outside of Los Angeles, uses a multistep application that requires assessment exams in math and English and a family interview.
+Hawthorne Math and Science Academy, a top-rated charter school outside of Los Angeles, uses a multistep admissions process that requires assessment exams in math and English and a family interview.

-Principal Esau Berumen said he does not screen prospective students for academic ability.
-But, he said, the process is demanding enough that about 10 percent drop out before the lottery - leaving him with a pool of kids he knows are motivated to embrace the rigors of his curriculum.
+Principal Esau Berumen said the lottery takes place before the exams and interview, and he does not screen prospective students for academic ability.
+But students are not formally admitted until they complete the entire process.
+Berumen said about 10 percent don't complete it, leaving him with a pool of kids he knows are motivated to embrace the rigors of his curriculum.